AliGunerMD/DataVizMed/content/blog/2022-01-18-week-1/index.en.markdown

 **Minor:**
 1. I would not prefer using 1.0, 2.0, 3.0, etc. 1, 2, 3, is ok.

+**Notes:**
 1. The management of tags is ok with [patchwork](https://patchwork.data-imaginist.com/articles/guides/annotation.html) package, and should be done at the end.
 1. I m not sure about the font. an update may be required.
+1. figure ratio in the blog is slightly different than the rstudio version.
 <br>